judebarakat99/Team1Repository/src/lidar/README.txt

+This code has been retrieved from the github repository: https://github.com/Grantham00/rplidar_detection

 # RPLIDAR A2M12 Object Detection and Segmentation

 This project uses the RPLIDAR A2M12 to scan and visualize objects by segmenting LIDAR scan points and fitting lines to these segments in real-time.